Rlk81/CS3398-cardassians-S2019/README.md

   * If you are using an updated version of Visual Studios you can also install the Windows 8.1 SDk via the associated installer application and you just have to find the right package for it.
 * Linux
   * Install dependencies for sdl
-    * Debian & derivatives: `apt-get install libsdl-gfx1.2-dev libsdl1.2-dev`
+    * Debian & derivatives: `apt-get install libsdl-gfx1.2-dev libsdl-ttf1.2-dev libsdl1.2-dev`
-    * Arch & derivatives: `pacman -S sdl_gfx sdl`
+    * Arch & derivatives: `pacman -S sdl_gfx sdl_ttf sdl`
   * Compile using the included makefile

 ## How to play